The Site: History

 The Site was preempted for two weeks in favour of news programs during the death of Diana, Princess of Wales during September 1997.
-It was never brought back, and the show was pulled without a send-off.
-Many fans of the show petitioned MSNBC to bring it back to no avail.
+That month, program creator Ziff Davis and MSNBC jointly announced that The Site had been canceled as it no longer fit into the network's increasing all-news format.
 The Site was reincarnated as The Screen Savers less than one year later, hosted by Leo Laporte beginning with the launch in May 1998 of the new cable network ZDTV (Ziff-Davis Television), until its cancellation after the takeover by Comcast.

-The Site was a forerunner to an entire technology channel called ZDTV, later renamed TechTV, which merged to become G4.
+The Site was a forerunner to the 24-hour technology channel ZDTV, later renamed TechTV, which merged to become G4.
 After The Site was cancelled by MSNBC, and the show's staff were rehired by the parent company, Ziff-Davis, to launch ZDTV.
 The new channel was devoted to digital technology, and it was substantially an extension of the themes presented by The Site.
-The channel gained in popularity and was rebranded to TechTV in 2001.
+The channel gained in popularity and was rebranded to TechTV in 2000.

 Key contributors and on-air regulars

 Cliff Stoll, Denise Caruso, Leo Laporte, John C. Dvorak, Matthew Hawn, John Gilles, Ali Hossaini, Shauna Sampson David Bohrman and animated character Dev Null.
 Broadcast designers Victoria Webb, Susan Roderick and Executive Producer Nancy Juliber were integral to the on-air team, winning several BDA awards for work.
 Richard Stutting was Art Director for the award-winning website.
 Victoria Webb enlisted 3RingCircus to provide the network package for ZDTV.

-A nightly five-minute segment in which O'Brien engaged in spontaneous tech talk with a virtual reality cartoon character, Dev Null, was animated in real time on Silicon Graphics computers.
+A nightly five-minute unscripted segment in which O'Brien engaged in spontaneous tech talk with a virtual reality cartoon character, Dev Null, was animated in real time on Silicon Graphics computers.
 The character was in fact ZDTV journalist Leo Laporte, who did the voice and actions while wearing a motion capture suit.
 When O'Brien sat at an espresso bar to read email from viewers, Dev Null flirted with her while answering her computer questions.
 She recalled, "One of the reasons that segment of the show worked is that I could not see him as I was talking to him, and the segment was unscripted.
 He was funny, and his jokes were not gags."

 Producers on The Site, many of whom got their start in television there, eventually became executives at other innovative channels, including LinkTV, Oxygen Media, G4 and LAB HD.